 Discover Leymah Gbowee... the winner of the 2011 Nobel Peace Prize.
 This strong persistent woman gathered thousands of courageous Christian and Muslim women together to pray, chant and sing in the midst of Liberia's bloody 14 Civil War.
 These women won peace for their children and built a new nation from their shattered country.
 Real Power does not always flow from the barrel of a gun.

 These courageous women's story barely got any news coverage.
 The world was too busy watching the bombing of Iraq.
-How many men and women may have found the courage to boldly challenge their circumstances and change history?
+How many more men and women might have found the courage to boldly challenge their circumstances and change history?